OCamlPro/owi/README.md

 stack        : [  ]
 ```

-You can also pass the `--script` flag to run the file as a [reference test suite script].
+If you want to run the file as a [reference test suite script], you can use the `script` command instead of the `run` one.
 This will allow you to add constructs like assertions and will also link the [spectest module], which provides function for e.g. printing.

 If you're interested in the library part of owi, here's how to get started: